sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 These data were acquired by Arnaud Delorme and colleagues from fourteen subjects.
-Subjects were presented with pictures that either contained or did not contain animal image.
+Subjects were presented with pictures that either contained or did not contain animal images.
 Subjects respond with a button press whenever the picture presented contained an animal.
 These data are available for download [here](ftp://sccn.ucsd.edu/pub/animal_study.zip) (380 Mb).
 A complete description of the task, the raw data (4Gb), and